GSA/digitalgov.gov/content/resources/federal-social-media-accessibility-toolkit-hackpad.md

 1. Writing in plain language is a way to ensure that people can understand and use the information provided by a social media post.
 All federal agencies must write using plain language in accordance with [The Plain Writing Act of 2010](http://www.plainlanguage.gov/plLaw/law/index.cfm), which means all that publicly distributed content should be written in a “clear, concise, well-organized” manner.
 Key best practices for writing in plain language include:

-   1. Choose words that are common and easy to understand.
+   * Choose words that are common and easy to understand.
-   2. Avoid run-on sentences.
+   * Avoid run-on sentences.
 Use clear, short sentences and paragraphs.
-   3. Write in the active voice instead of the passive voice.

-   Passive Voice: Applications for the job were submitted by 100 people.

-   Active Voice: 100 people submitted applications for the job.
+   * Write in the active voice instead of the passive voice.<br />**Passive Voice**: Applications for the job were submitted by 100 people.<br />**Active Voice**: 100 people submitted applications for the job.

 2. Use this [Document Checklist for Plain Language on the Web](http://www.plainlanguage.gov/howto/quickreference/weblist.cfm) from [PlainLanguage.gov](http://www.plainlanguage.gov/index.cfm) when writing social media posts.
 3. Follow this [5-step checklist provided by the Center for Plain Language](https://www.centerforplainlanguage.org/learning-training/five-steps-plain-language/) to ensure that your social media posts communicate your message effectively.